SmallImprovements/si-comments/README.md

 ## Starting Point:
 I used the Expo SDK for local dev.
 Here you can set up a boilerplate project that includes Tabbed Navigation.
 Most of the boilerplate is removed but still some is in there for reference.

+## Setup
+1. Clone this repository
+2. Download the Expe <a href="https://expo.io/tools">XDE SDK</a>.
+This is the software the runs the local development server / packager.
+3. Open the project in your favourite IDE, and be sure to have Prettier installed / running before committing.
+There is a `.prettierrc` file that contains the config.